Argo: Construction

 The Argo was built in Thessaly around the area of Mount Pelion.
-Sextus Propertius claimed it departed from the port of Pagasa.
+The Roman poet Sextus Propertius, writing during the reign of Augustus, said it departed from the port of Pagasae.

-The Voyage of the Argo
+Voyage

 It was Athena who taught Tiphys to attach the sails to the mast, since he was the steersman and would need to know the workings of the ship.
 Other sources say he had previously been a sailor along with two other members, which is why he was chosen to steer the boat.
 Lynceus was also said to have helped guide the ship because he had great sight during night and day.

 The ship carried enough supplies, such as vases holding water, for the collective crew and lasted four days before having to refuel.
 Other items, such as a bronze tripod, were carried aboard.
 Herodotus claimed the bronze tripod was given to Triton after the Argonauts got lost in Lake Tritonis and needed assistance.
 It was said the boat had to be carried over land for 12 days to get back on course.

 The Argo was said to be loved by the Nereids, who alongside Triton helped guide the ship at dangerous times in the Argonauts' journey.

-The Argo after the journey
+After the journey

 After her successful journey, Argo was consecrated to Poseidon in the Isthmus of Corinth.

 Because the ship was a sacred item, having been made with the help of the gods, she was made into a monument as well as being dedicated to the gods.
 Years later, a beam fell from the top of the ship and killed Jason while he was asleep on the ground.
-She was then translated into the sky and turned into the constellation Argo Navis.
+He was then translated into the sky and turned into the constellation Argo Navis.

-The Argo in other sources
+In other sources

 The Argo was a well recognized motif in ancient Greece and has been used in plays, movies, books, philosophical writings and more.
 Several authors of antiquity (Apollonius Rhodius, Pliny, Philostephanus) discussed the hypothetical shape of the ship.
 Generally she was imagined like a Greek warship, a galley, and authors hypothesized that she was the first ship of this type that had gone out on a voyage on the high seas.
 Aristotle used the ship as an example to talk about ostracism in Athens, specifically remarking that the ship left Heracles behind because he was too heavy.